How Do Infrared Thermometers Works

 How Do Infrared Thermometers Work?

-Infrared thermometers are designed to detect the infrared radiation emitted by an object or surface.
+Infrared thermometers are designed to detect the infrared radiation emitted by objects or surfaces.
 All objects, whether hot or cold, emit infrared radiation, the intensity of which increases with temperature.
 Infrared thermometers utilize this principle to measure temperature without direct contact.

 Working Principle of Infrared Thermometers